joone/joone.github.io/content/posts/typscript_template/index.md

 - MongoDB
 - Docker

-In addition, it allows for easy debugging and running of your project with Visual Studio Code.
+In addition, it makes it easy to debug and run your project with Visual Studio Code.